msu-csc232-fa20/lab01/README.md

 ### Part 1: Exploring one-dimensional arrays

-1. Create a file name `array.cpp` that contains the following stub:
+1. Create a file name `array.cpp` in your working directory (using any text editor, e.g., Notepad++ or Visual Studio Code) that contains the following stub:

    ```c++
    #include <cstdlib>